 Lake Chiew Lan is most easily accessed from Phuket.
 You can catch a shared minivan to the boat dock and then hire a boat to take you to your floating bungalow.
 If you’re planning on spending time in Phuket, here are some tips for your visit and some ideas on where to stay.

 We loved staying in Khao Sok National Park because it was one of the few places that we went in Thailand that wasn’t bombarded by drunk tourists.
 In fact, we pretty much had the whole area to ourselves.
 Our bungalow that sat right on the lake wasn’t anything special, in fact, there were no screens on the windows and big gaps in the walls so every night when we got back Nick had to go in first to go on a cockroach ass-kicking tirade.
 I think his record was 9 GIANT cockroaches killed in under 10 minutes.

 But aside from the bug issue, we had lovely, romantic dinners on the deck at sunset and boat rides through limestone cliff walls and an evergreen rain forest jungle.
 It was so romantic that I was actually quite convinced that Nick was going to propose to me during one of our boat rides after we had fun swim sesh in the clear water during the heat of the day.

-So if Bangkok is making you nutty and you could use a little rest and relaxation away from the crowds… this is your own personal heaven.
+So if Bangkok is making you nutty and you could use a little rest and relaxation away from the crowds… Khao Sok National Park is your own personal heaven.
 Get there before the secret gets out!